ucsb-cs156/w22/_lectures/lect23.md

 # Standup on team04

-# Spring Planning
+# Sprint Planning

 Some teams have already created a Kanban board.
-For those that didn't, I  created them in the table below.
+For those that didn't, I  created them.
+Links are in the table below.

 | Team | Repo | Kanban Board |
 |------|------|---------------|